nvdla/doc/doc/hw/contents.rst

 This is the non-configurable "full-precision" version of NVDLA.
 The design code is in nvdlav1 branch.

 * :doc:`format` -- description of the in-memory format for weight and activation data.

-* :doc:`tb_format` -- the format of data files in verif/traces directory.
-This format is abandoned in NVDLA v2.

 * :doc:`v1/integration_guide` -- a guide for SoC integrators, including a walk-through of the NVDLA build infrastructure, NVDLA's testbenches, and